chief11712138/ChatGPT_o1_Helper/README.md

     * Second number for output token
     * Since `o1-perview` have additional token which is `cached_token`, so we keep **3** number.
 * **Please remember to close the software by command**
+* `config.json` now supports a `max_messages` setting to limit the number of recent chat messages kept in memory.